vdouet/Reinforcement-Learning/02 - Reinforcement Learning Specialization - Alberta University /02 - Sample-based Learning Methods/4 - Planning and Learning with Tabular Methods.md

 decision-time planning algorithms, rollout algorithms make immediate use of these action-value estimates, then discard them.
 The aim of a rollout algorithm is to improve upon the rollout policy; not to find an optimal policy.

+## Monte Carlo Tree Search

+Monte Carlo Tree Search (MCTS) is a recent and strikingly successful example of decision-time planning.
+At its base, MCTS is a rollout algorithm but enhanced by the addition of a means for accumulating value estimates obtained from the Monte Carlo simulations in order to successively direct simulations toward more highly-rewarding trajectories.
+The core idea of MCTS is to successively focus multiple simulations starting at the current state by extending the initial portions of trajectories that have received high evaluations from earlier simulations.

+The striking success of decision-time planning by MCTS has deeply influenced artificial intelligence, and many researchers are studying modifications and extensions of the basic procedure for use in both games and single-agent applications.